jabocken/SSM-Construction/README.md

     ./parse.py xen/bin
     ./so_parse.py xen/lib

-There is also `make.py` and `so_make.py`, which can be used to produce makefiles for sets of binaries or libraries, respectively, in their own subfolders, following the layout used for the current contents of `examples`.
+We have also provided `make.py` and `so_make.py`, which can be used to produce makefiles for sets of binaries or libraries, respectively, in their own subfolders, following the layout used for the current contents of `examples`.
 To create a single makefile for testing, use the template `Makefile` in `examples`.

 As a final note, the output (.out) and error (.err) files can grow very large.
 Their contents are useful for investigating the sources of errors and failure, but if you only want to keep the info used for statistics, run `slim_files.py` to trim down the file sizes after analysis.
 This takes a top-level directory and recursively operates in it on the `.out` and `.err` files, so running `./slim_files.py xen` from `examples` will slim down the entire contents of `xen`.